Leo Bengtsson: BK Häcken

 On 6 January 2020, Bengtsson moved to Allsvenskan club BK Häcken from Gothenburg, signing a three-year deal.
 The transfer fee was reportedly set at around 1 million Swedish kronor.

+Aris Limassol

+In 2022, Bengtsson signed with Cypriot First Division club Aris Limassol.
+Across three seasons, he made 115 appearances across all competitions for Aris, scoring 22 goals and providing 16 assists, and contributed to the club's maiden league title in the 2022–23 season.

+Lech Poznań

+On 10 July 2025, Bengtsson joined Polish Ekstraklasa club Lech Poznań on a three-year deal, with an option for a further year.
+Reunited with former Häcken teammate Patrik Wålemark, Bengtsson's transfer fee was reported to be approx. €800,000.

 International career

-Bengtsson debuted for the Swedish U19 national team in a friendly against Scotland on 6 October 2016.
+Bengtsson debuted for the Sweden U19 national team in a friendly against Scotland on 6 October 2016.
 About a month later, on 14 November 2016, he won his first competitive cap in an away qualifier against Serbia ahead of the 2017 UEFA European Under-19 Championship.
 Sweden won the game with a score of 3–2.
 Bengtsson was selected in the preliminary squad ahead of the tournament – but withdrew on request from his club, Hammarby, where he had started to play regularly.